Nazma111/DigitalOceanRepo/README.md

-Deploying to DigitalOcean Kubernetes (DOKS)
+Step 7: In Digital ocean Dashboard Deploying to DigitalOcean Kubernetes (DOKS)

 Create a DOKS Cluster: